 - When and where will temperatures rise to the level of creating a public health concern?

 Assessments help us understand what climate change means for our future, and empower us to plan accordingly.
-California’s most recent assessment provided regionally specific and actionable climate science, which has supported decisionmakers across the state and will guide the development of our next State Adaptation Strategy.
+California’s most recent assessment provided regionally specific and actionable climate science, which has supported decisionmakers across the state.
 California’s climate change assessments were codified in SB 1320, and the Natural Resources Agency is excited to partner with sister agencies to continue California’s legacy of science-based climate action.
 To learn more about California’s Fifth Climate Change Assessment, which is currently underway, click here

 California is driving on a number of strategic plans to achieve our climate change goals.
 Many of these strategies are developed and implemented by entities within the Natural Resources Agency.
 These plans inform policy makers and prioritize funding for grants, projects, and programs.
 Examples include: